Search API Connector Documentation

 - By default, Shopify limits the number of responses returned at once, usually to 50 records at a time.

-- As an alternative to changing these fields manually, you can loop through and grab all your data automatically with pagination handling (paid feature).
-Shopify’s documentation shows that next page URLs are provided in a field called “Link”, so you would paginate through responses like this:
+- Instead of editing these fields manually, you can loop through and grab all your data automatically with pagination handling (paid feature), like this:

-- API URL: enter your request URL as usual, making sure to include limit=250
+- API URL: enter your request URL, including the parameter limit=250

 - Pagination type: